 You know the feeling — leaves budding on the trees, flowers popping up out of a thawing ground, birds chirping in the trees — the feeling of spring!
 And with spring also comes spring cleaning.

-Your spaces are beckoning to get organized and cleaned out in order to work better for you.
+Your spaces are beckoning to get organized and cleaned out to work better for you.
 But it can be hard to get started when you’re faced with such a massive task.

 But if you make a plan, carve out some time on your calendar, and take that first step, your motivation will grow as you make progress.
 Before you know it, you’ll have clean shelves and organized piles of items to keep, fix, or give away.